Abu Kigab

-Abu Haef Kigab (born November 3, 1998) is a Sudanese-Canadian professional basketball player who is currently a free agent.
+Abu Haef Kigab (born November 3, 1998) is a Sudanese-Canadian professional basketball player.
 He played college basketball for the Oregon Ducks and for the Boise State Broncos of the Mountain West Conference.

-High school career
+He was a key player on a Canada team that won the gold medal at the FIBA U19 World Cup in 2017.

+Early life

-Born in Khartoum, Sudan, Kigab moved to St. Catharines, Ontario with his family at age nine.
+Born in Khartoum, Sudan to Sultan Kigab, Kigab moved to St. Catharines, Ontario with his family at age nine.
 He attended Queen Mary Public School and St. Francis Catholic Secondary School and joined the Prolific Prep Academy in Napa, California in 2015.

 Kigab was tabbed a breakout performer at Basketball Without Borders in 2016 and was ranked a four-star recruit in the class of 2017 by Scout and ESPN.

 He committed to playing college basketball for Oregon in March 2017, having also considered Illinois, Baylor, California, Kansas, Minnesota, USC and Virginia Tech.

 College career

+University of Oregon (2017-2019)

+Kigab played his freshman and sophomore season at University of Oregon.
+During his freshman year, he played in 35 of 36 games as one of the team's top defenders off the bench.
 As a sophomore, Kigab averaged 2.6 points and 2.7 rebounds per game in 10 games.
-On January 14, 2019, it was announced that he was transferring to Boise State.
-Kigab averaged 11.1 points and 3.6 rebounds per game as a junior.
-As a senior, he averaged 11.8 points, 5.4 rebounds, two assists, 1.2 steals and 0.9 blocks per game, earning Second Team All-Mountain West Conference honors.
-In the final game of the season, Kigab suffered a torn labrum in his right shoulder.
-He opted to take advantage of the fifth season of eligibility granted by the NCAA due to the COVID-19 pandemic.
-Kigab was named to the Second Team All-Mountain West for the second consecutive season.
+He transferred to Boise State University at the end of the fall quarter during his sophomore season.

+Boise State University (2019-2022)

+After transferring to Boise State, Kigab had to sit out the second half of the season due to NCAA transfer rules.

+During his junior year, he appeared in 20 games, starting in 18.
+He averaged 11.1 points and 3.6 rebounds.
+He was fourth on the team in scoring and rebounding.
+He missed two games with a hip pointer.
+Kigab became eligible at the conclusion of the first semester, after gaining his full year of academic residency.

+During his senior year, Kigab was All-Mountain West Second Team and All-Mountain West Third Team.
+He started in 25 games and averaged 11.8 points, 5.4 rebounds and 2 assists per game.
+He led the Broncos with 22 blocked shots.
+Kigab missed final three games after suffering a shoulder injury in the regular season finale.

+Kigab did a fifth year at Boise State.
+He was All-Mountain West Second Team and Mountain West Championship MVP.
+He started all 35 games and averaged 14.8 points, 5.7 rebounds. and 2.4 assists.

 Professional career

-Fort Wayne Mad Ants (2022)
+Niagara River Lions (2022)

+After going undrafted in the 2022 NBA draft, Kigab joined the Toronto Raptors Summer League roster in Las Vegas, recording a double-double with 15 points and 10 rebounds in the final game against Milwaukee.

 On October 24, 2022, Kigab joined the Fort Wayne Mad Ants training camp roster.
 However, he did not make the final roster.

+Kigab appeared in two games for Niagara River Lions during the 2022 CEBL season.